Upper Oconee Watershed Network

 UOWN uses the information collected to track the health of our streams and detect water quality issues.
 The results are shared with local and state organizations.
 This is a great way to put in some outdoor volunteer time and learn water quality testing procedures.

 Those obtaining water samples for chemical analysis (pH, turbidity, conductivity, etc.) need not have any previous training or experience.
+Lunch is also provided for those who would like to stick around for the afternoon after sampling.

 9:00am - 2:00pm EDT